The 2020 Fall season is upon us and we some players to fill out our rosters.

-13U/7th Grade - Three roster spots available(P, SS, C, 1B) ***Two or three practices per week, 2 Sunday doubleheaders each month, and one tournament per month.
+13U/7th Grade - One roster spot available(Catching is needed) ***Two or three practices per week plus 2 Sunday doubleheaders and one tournament each month, OR two tournaments per month.

 The Lightning were very well represented at the Triple Crown MLK Tournament in Palm Desert sending 7 teams in 6 different age groups.
 Our 13U took home the Silver division Championship with Coach Sak's 10U squad finished as Runner-up.

 The 14U squad finished off the 2019 season in grand fashion by going 4-0 on the weekend to win their final tournament of the year.
 After earning the second seed with two wins on Saturday, the boys went onto to beat Los Al Combat in a 1-0 nine-inning affair followed by an 8-4 victory over the GBG Renegades in the Championship.